qubitdigital/qubit-sdk-ios/README.md

 | VERSION | UPDATES |
 |---|---|
-| 2.0.4 | Bug fixes for Swift Package Manager
+| 2.0.4 | Swift Package Manager is now supported for installation
-| 2.0.3 | Bugs and performance fixes; initial support for Swift Package Manager
+| 2.0.3 | Bugs and performance fixes
 | 2.0.1 | Introduction of functionality to reset the SDK using a custom device ID of your choice
 | 2.0.0 | Major release, bringing support for Placement API.
 Upgrade to 2.* to use this feature.
 | 1.0.16 | Fixed regression where a percentage of events were incorrectly serialized to JSON.